watson-developer-cloud/python-sdk/README.md

 The [examples][examples] folder has basic and advanced examples.

 ## Getting the Service Credentials
+Service credentials are required to access the APIs.
+When running on Bluemix, the SDK uses the VCAP_SERVICES environment variable to load the credentials automatically.

-You will need the `username` and `password` credentials for each service.
-Service credentials are different from your Bluemix account username and password.
+To run locally or outside of Bluemix you will need the `username` and `password` credentials for each service.
+(Service credentials are different from your Bluemix account email and password.)

 To get your service credentials, follow these steps:
  1. Log in to Bluemix at https://bluemix.net.